 - A proven relationship between the therapist and client.

-In describing how CBT works, the focus of this guide has been on how it applies to treating people experiencing emotional distress.
+These was a brief discussion about how Cognitive Behavioural Therapy- CBT works, and how it applies to treating people experiencing emotional distress.

 Practise This Question